nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/cleanup.md

 ---
-title: "Workshop Clean-up"
+title: "Workshop clean-up"
 chapter: true
 weight: 35
 description: "At the end of the session, considering cleaning up the resources that were created.
 AWS only charges for consumed resources."
 ---

-# Workshop cleanup
+# Workshop clean-up